Is Online Advertising Worthless? - Slashdot

 Stated simply, the vast, vast majority of online ad spending is wasted, chasing clicks that simply are not there....One wonders how long before all retailers - most of whom are notoriously strapped for revenues and profits courtesy of Amazon - and other "power users" of online advertising, do a similar back of the envelope analysis, and find that they, like RH, are getting a bang for only 2% of their buck?

-Shitty Consultants (Score:2)
+Shitty Consultants (Score:5, Insightful)

 Clearly they are spending their advertising budgets with the wrong consultants.